In my previous blog I described why and how the predictions on pwsFWI were implemented. Also I promised a short analysis:

 - A performance analysis of the equations to the input variations would be a useful exercise.

-- Please note my message on the forum of this morning, indicating a pwsFWI prediction in Australia, of a purple warning level in New South Wales.
-The photo in the tweet below (let’s call this is Phil’s Backyard) says it all!
+- On the forum I indicated a pwsFWI prediction in Australia, of a purple warning level in New South Wales.
+The photo in the tweet below says it all!

 — HansR (@HARNNS) November 8, 2019